Skip to content

 Laser-Driven Nuclear Physics (LDNP)

-Generation of multi-MeV radioactive ion beams allows for studying reaction rates between light nuclei, particularly tritium reactions, with applications to inertial confinement fusion, fundamental nuclear structure theory of Li and Be isotopes, including stellar, big-bang, and heavy element nucleosynthesis in neutron star mergers.
+Multi-MeV ion beams enable studying the nuclear reaction rates of light nulei, particularly tritium reactions, with applications to inertial confinement fusion and fundamental nuclear structure related to stellar, big-bang, and heavy-element nucleosynthesis.

 FLAGSHIP EXPERIMENT